 If your online business is your full-time job, you’ll be taxed on your net income (your total income minus your expenses) just like any self-employed person.

-TIP: If you’re selling within an external website like Amazon or creating paid content on YouTube, you should receive an income statement from that online enterprise to use for reporting within your tax return.
+TIP: If you’re selling within an external website like Etsy, you should receive an income statement from that online enterprise to use for reporting within your tax return.
+The gross income reported by you and the external platforms should be the same.

-Sales tax might also be collected and remitted on your behalf, as an instalment, but you’ll still need to complete and file your sales tax return and pay any remaining balance on time.
+Sales tax might also be collected and remitted on your behalf, as an installment, but you’ll still need to complete and file your sales tax return and pay any remaining balance on time.

 It’s worth noting that if your earnings from your online business nudge you into a higher tax bracket, any income in excess of your original tax bracket will be taxed at a higher rate.